Patsch91/NerdOCTAXE-Gamma/README.md

 **DISCLAIMER:** This device is an *highly advanced* build and partly WIP.
 To get 8 Asics and the voltage regulator soldered properly *can* be very hard and frustrating if you are not used to soldering Asics or soldering in general.
 Using that amount of power, this device isn't a toy and you should know what you are doing - stay safe!

-**PCB:** For example with the JLC Plugin for Kicad you can export the files out of Kicad to order directly from JLCPCB or any other PCB-Manufacturer
+**PCB:** For example with the JLC Plugin for Kicad you can export the files out of Kicad to order directly from JLCPCB or any other PCB-Manufacturer.
+I tested my prototype with 1oz on inner and outer layers... working nice :) If anyone is testing or 2/1oz please let me know of the results you are seeing!

 **BOM:** You can directly upload the .csv in this repo to Digikey.
 You will have to order the Lilygo T-Display S3 and the XT60PW-M seperately